OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 **Steps for approvals and registration:**

-- Based on the results of the software audit and review conducted in the previous steps, the software may or may not be approved for use.
+- Based on the results of the software audit and review conducted in the previous steps, the open source software may or may not be approved for use.
 - The approval should specify versions of approved open source components, the approved usage model for the component, and any other applicable obligations under the open source license.
 - Approvals should be made at appropriate authority levels.
 Usually, the open source review team is involved in the activities, and rarely Executive decisions shall be obtained and recorded.